 - Unique Visits The number of people who viewed your landing page for the first time.

 Total number of times links were clicked on your landing page.
+The total includes clicks on links, buttons, and attempted signups.
 This includes multiple clicks from one person.

 - Performance graph

 Shows a visual representation of total visits and total clicks.
 This graph appears when we have enough data to generate it, and your page has been published for more than 48 hours.

 Number of times the submit button was clicked on your landing page's signup form.
 This metric is available for any landing page that uses the Signup Form content block.

 - Conversion Rate